 Sample reply, illustrating proper etiquette:

 On the subject of whether there has been too much emphasis here on reason and values, the truth is exactly the opposite: only by reference to reason and values can we grasp reality and remain in reality.
 I reject any alleged distinction between a "phenomenal" realm and "things as they really are"--"'Things as they are' are things as perceived by your mind'" (Galt's Speech).
 Values are not subjective (or intrinsic) but *objective* . . . [etc.]

 You may not re-publish elsewhere any HBL post, in whole or in part, unless you obtain the explicit permission of the post's author; if the material you wish to re-publish includes quotes from another HBL member's earlier post, you must also get that member's explicit permission.
 The purpose of this policy is to assure those posting here that their words will not be thrown into the public arena where they would appear out of the context of our ongoing discussion and not be subject to our standards of civility and respect.

 By the same token, posts on HBL should not import parts of discussion going on elsewhere or comment on them.
 HBL should be a self-contained world, with no cross-conversations.

 If you cancel your subscription, we will refund the unused portion of your payment.
 The used portion will be calculated at the monthly rate.

-It is understood that Objectivism is limited to the philosophic principles expounded by Ayn Rand in the writings published during her lifetime plus those articles by other authors that she published in her own periodicals (e.g., The Objectivist) or included in her anthologies.
-Applications, implications, developments, and extensions of Objectivism--though they are to be encouraged and will be discussed on my list--are not, even if entirely valid, part of Objectivism.
+It is understood that Objectivism is limited to the philosophic principles expounded by Ayn Rand in the writings published during her lifetime plus those articles by other authors that she published (e.g., in The Objectivist).
+Applications, implications, developments, and extensions of Objectivism— though they are encouraged and occur regularly on HBL— are not, even if entirely valid, part of Objectivism.
 (Objectivism does not exhaust the field of rational philosophic identifications.)